 If you are interested in learning about the region’s smallmouth fisheries, check out Best Smallmouth Bass Fishing in Western Oregon.

-These big-mouthed cousins prefer softer bottoms, weeds and woody cover over rocky structure.
+These big-mouthed cousins prefer softer bottoms, weeds, and woody cover over rocky structures.

-Try coves and other shallow areas for the largemouth, which may be harder to find here but can be caught in larger sizes if you do locate fish.
+Try coves and other shallow or weedy areas for the largemouth, which may be harder to find here but can be caught in larger sizes if you do locate fish.

 Bass fishing remains productive through the hot months and into early fall but is slow when the water is cold.